 Approximately top 5: palacio national

 After boning up on Mexico City’s history, why not chow down at a historic restaurant?
-Hosteria de Santo Domingo is the oldest restaurant in Mexico City, which must explain why that mummy above is there to greet you when you enter.
+Sadly, this lovely restaurant that I visited in Mexico City is now closed, so I suggest visiting El Cardinal instead, which is pretty similar.

 I was dying to try the specialty of the house, which is chile en nogada, a large poblano chile filled with ground meat, fruit, and spices, and topped with a walnut cream sauce and pomegranate seeds.
 My only problem is that the portion was so tiny.
 Is this a restaurant for birds????